alx/refinery-import-ml/readme.md

 ## Usage

-* Display all avalaible mail for import:
+* Display all avalaible mails for import:

 ```
     ruby mailing.rb
 ```

-* Select a particular mail in this list:
+* Select a particular mail from this list into refinerycms-blog engine database:

 ```
     ruby mailing.rb 3